VAIOT/vaiot-resources/README.md

 # VAIOT Overview

 VAIOT combines artificial intelligence and blockchain technology to revolutionize the Legal Sector for both consumers and businesses.
-Our platform leverages advanced AI algorithms in combination with the zk-snarks technology to provide seamless, and secure ways of creating legal contracts.
+Our platform leverages advanced AI algorithms in combination with the zk-snarks technology to provide seamless, and secure ways of creating, analyzing legal contracts, and providing legal knowledge to the end users.

 ## Quick Start Guide